analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 - Some early versions of the EV Kit did not pre-program the Hello World example, instead, they still have a test program in flash.
 If you see a console output that starts with '***CNN Test*** ', you should also see '***PASS*** '.
 In this case LED D1 should also be illuminated constantly.
 - If you can no longer program the MAX78000, it may be in a locked-out state.
 Refer to the "How to Unlock a MAX78000 That Can No Longer Be Programmed" section.
 - If there are no signs-of-life (no LEDs blinking, no terminal output, no debugger communication), you can open the socket and inspect the MAX78000 to see if it is present and ball 1 is in the proper location.
 Additional information regarding the socket and ball 1 indicators are provided below.
 Be sure to power off the board before opening the socket.
+- When UART0 RX (P0.0) is not connected (e.g., JH1-P0_0 open, or no external connection on CN1), both P0.0 and SWDCLK (P0.29) may be sensed as low during power up due to slow rise times.
+This is interpreted by the ROM as a boot loader entry request, and it interrupts the normal boot process.
+To ensure normal startup, place a 10kΩ pull-up resistor from P0.0 to 3.3V.

 ## Installing the Developer Tools (Linux)